-32. The private sector is already taking action to advance the 2030 Agenda while creating opportunities for growth, cost reduction and improved management of risk.
+- 30. Building on progress made through the Zero Hunger Challenge, WFP will develop platforms for outreach, engagement and advocacy.
+This will include providing a clear voice on how WFP is positioned globally and at the country level, and providing communications channels to support and mobilize partners, stakeholders and advocates to work together to achieve zero hunger. - 31.
+The private sector is already taking action to advance the 2030 Agenda while creating opportunities for growth, cost reduction and improved management of risk.
 Innovative technologies and approaches to resilience are being developed, along with financial products, and platforms and services for the billion poorest people.
-WFP needs partnerships with the private sector to improve its work in such areas as the value and supply chain, fortification, specially formulated nutritious foods, financial services for the poor and food security mapping.
+WFP needs partnerships with the private sector to improve its work in such areas as the retail supply chain, specially formulated nutritious food products, financial services for the poor and food security mapping.
 For example, WFP uses mobile technology for real-time food security assessments and monitoring (mVAM).
-Through private partnerships, WFP and stakeholders can have a positive influence on corporate practices, policies and behaviours for achievement of SDG 2.

-33. Guided by its corporate partnership strategy,34 WFP engages in five main types of relationship, with resource partners, knowledge partners, policy and governance partners, advocacy partners, and capability partners.
+Through private partnerships, WFP and stakeholders can have a positive influence on corporate practices, policies and behaviours for achievement of SDG 2. - 32.
+Guided by its corporate partnership strategy,33 WFP engages in five main types of relationship, with resource partners, knowledge partners, policy and governance partners, advocacy partners, and capability partners.
 WFP will continue to build on its strong partnerships with member governments, the World Bank, FAO, IFAD, UNDP, UNICEF, the Office of the United Nations High Commissioner for Refugees (UNHCR and other United Nations agencies, NGOs and local communities.
 To contribute better to SDG 17, WFP will also support transformative partnerships that reduce barriers for the private sector and other stakeholders, enabling them to play more active roles in ensuring food security and nutrition while maintaining appropriate due diligence and accountability in its selection of and engagement with partners.